Canadian souvenirs from Canada

 Buying Terry Fox merchandise not only gives you something unique to take home from Canada, but it also contributes to cancer research and to Terry’s memory.

 If you’re lucky, you might come across a Cow’s Ice Cream store.
-There are only 5 of these stores in Canada!
+There are only 5 of these stores in all of Canada, and their souvenirs are really cute and unique.

 Cows Ice Cream stores are located in: